 According to a recent TechValidate survey, 49 percent of the respondents said they took Pragmatic Institute training because of unclear roles and responsibilities.
 Many people continue to describe product managers as the “glue between departments” or “everything development doesn’t want to do.”
 One company refers to product management as “Wikipedia for the product.”

-These are organizations that view product management as a support role for development, marketing
+These are organizations that view product management as a support role for development, marketing, and sales teams.

 Product Support Isn’t Product Management